unionlabs/union/site/src/routes/blog/the-journey-so-far/+page.md

 title: The Journey So Far
 date: "2023-09-27"
 author: "@union_build"
 preview: "Today, we are happy to announce the work we have done so far on Union, the trustless infrastructure layer.
-Over the last six months, Unionlabs was founded with nothing but an idea, a diverse skill set, and a mission to ship zero-knowledge proof infra everywhere."
+Over the last six months, Union Labs was founded with nothing but an idea, a diverse skill set, and a mission to ship zero-knowledge proof infrastructure everywhere."
 published: true
 ---